-Low-grade astrocytoma tumors, also called or grade 2 astrocytoma, are gliomas - tumors that develop from the glial cells (called astrocytes) that support nerves.
+Low-grade astrocytomas, also called grade 2 astrocytomas, are gliomas – tumors that develop from the glial cells (called astrocytomas) that support nervous tissue.

 Astrocytoma tumors are classified in one of four grade categories, with grade 1 being the least aggressive and grade 4 the most aggressive.
 Low-grade astrocytoma tumors have the potential to invade surrounding tissue but tend to grow slowly.
-The fall into one of three categories:
+They may also be classified by subtypes:

 General symptoms include: